 "The plug of wood in the lips, which became little by little a disk, and then a real plaque, was in some manner a sign of possession of the husband of the Djinja woman.
 It is the man who is to marry her, and very often him alone who operates, transfixing the lips of the young girl with a blade of straw forms the first sign of the deformation to which she will be subject as an adult.
 It is in sum, a betrothal rite."2

 Septum piercing is probably the second most common type of piercing among primitive peoples after ear piercing; it's even more common than nostril piercing.
-The practice of septum piercing is likely as popular as it is for the same reasons as nostril piercing, with the added attraction that the piercing can be stretched so that large pieces of jewellery can be inserted--for instance, pigs' tusks, pieces of bone, feathers, pieces of wood, and other natural materials.
+The practice of septum piercing is likely as popular as it is for the same reasons as nostril piercing, with the added attraction that the piercing can be stretched so that large-gauge jewelry can be inserted; this jewelry is made from a wide variety of materials — for instance, pigs' tusks, bone, feather, wood, and other natural materials.

 Septum piercings were a beloved tradition of the Aztecs, Maya and Incas in particular.
 They wore a variety of jewelry in their pierced septums, but jade and gold were the most popular materials because of their religious connotations.
 The modern day Cuna Indians of Panama continue this practice by wearing thick, pure gold rings in their septums.

 This type of piercing is also popular in India, Nepal, and Tibet, where a pendant "Bulak" is worn.
 Some septum jewelry found in these cultures is so large that it prevents the wearer from being able to eat without manually lifting the jewelry during meals.
 In Rajasthan in Himachal Pradesh, Bulak are particularly elaborate and extremely large.